11 situations which only make sense to us horsey nuts #horselogic - Horse & Hound

 3. Friday evening: promises other half that they will have a weekend off competing — Sunday morning comes around: will most definitely be found on a UK motorway in the lorry trekking to some far away competition because ‘the judges are great’.

-4. ‘He’s snaffle-mouthed’ — said whilst simultaneously fastening the martingale, drop noseband and draw reins.
+4. ‘He’s snaffle-mouthed’ — said while simultaneously fastening the martingale, drop noseband and draw reins.

 5. Cleans house once a month (if lucky) — cleans horse’s stable twice a day to immaculate standards.